twodentz/dbd-randomizer/README.md

   - Chapter information

 ### Design
-- Fully custom Dead by Daylight–inspired UI
+- Fully custom Dead by Daylight inspired UI
 - Subtle animations for characters and perks
 - Responsive layout for smaller screens
 - Tooltips for UI clarity